Kangaroo Island in Spring: Our team’s favourite ways to make the most of your holiday.

 Western End:

-- Platypus Waterhole Walk, Flinders Chase National Park.
-This 4.7km walk is best done in the early morning for maximum chance of spotting a Platypus in their natural environment.
+• Platypus Waterhole Walk, Flinders Chase National Park.
+This 4.7km walk is best done in the early morning for the best chance of spotting a Platypus in its natural environment.

 5. Treasure hunt for spring native flowers